 This paper develops an economic framework to analyze the exchange rate of virtual currency.
-Three components are important.
-First, the actual use of virtual currency to make payments.
-Second, the decision of forward-looking investors to buy virtual currency (thereby effectively regulating its supply).
-Third, the elements that jointly drive future consumer adoption and merchant acceptance of virtual currency.
-The model predicts that, as virtual currency becomes more established, the exchange rate becomes less sensitive to the impact of shocks to speculators' beliefs.
-This undermines the notion that excessive exchange rate volatility will prohibit widespread usage of virtual currency.
+Three components are important: first, the current use of virtual currency to make payments; second, the decision of forward-looking investors to buy virtual currency (thereby effectively regulating its supply); and third, the elements that jointly drive future consumer adoption and merchant acceptance of virtual currency.
+The model predicts that, as virtual currency becomes more established, the exchange rate will become less sensitive to the impact of shocks to speculators' beliefs.
+This undermines the notion that excessive exchange rate volatility will prohibit widespread use of virtual currency.